soveng/website/src/data/no-solutions-transcripts/02 - There is No Global - essence.md

 # Essence of "There is No Global" (Episode 02)

-**Context:** A roaming dialogue that digs into why a single, all-knowing "global view" is impossible in distributed systems and how that insight shapes Nostr, Bitcoin, and Sovereign Engineering (SE) design philosophy.
+**Context:** A roaming dialogue that digs into why a single, all-knowing "global view" is impossible in distributed systems and how that insight shapes Nostr, Bitcoin, and Sovereign Engineering design philosophy.

 ## Core Themes & Principles